claudio-dg/sofar_assignment/README.md

  ### RQT graph  : ###
 This is the schema of the project in ```sofar_assignment``` and the interaction between the nodes.
-ROS can genearte this graph by the command:
+ROS can generate this graph by the command:

 ```bash
 $ rosrun rqt_graph rqt_graph